To deploy and debug apps on an Android device, you must follow these

 Chrome has web developer tool support for Android simulators and devices.
 Go to

 chrome://inspect in Chrome while the simulator is running or a device is connected to the computer and

 Inspect the app that needs to be debugged.

 Make sure your application is running on the device or simulator, or it will not show up in the list.

-Native logs can be found in Android Studio in Logcat.
+If running with Android Studio, native logs can be found in Logcat.